rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 Otherwise, the Monitoring alarm criteria is abstracted from the API somewhat.
 The alarm threshold conditional will be used directly in the if() block.
 The body of the criteria conditional is handled by the cookbook unless overridden.
+A final OK state will automatically be added if alarm_dsl is not used.
 See recipes/monitors.rb and libraries/MonitorsRecipeHelpers.rb for the exact abstraction and body used.

 The values for each check is passed to the rackspace_cloudmonitoring_alarm LWRP to create the check in the API.